EndPointCorp/end-point-blog/2012/03/16/cache-expiration-railsadmin.html.md

-I've been blogging about [RailsAdmin](https://github.com/sferik/rails_admin) a lot lately.
-You might think that I think it's the best thing since sliced bread.
-It's a great configurable administrative interface compatible with Ruby on Rails 3.
+I’ve been blogging about [RailsAdmin](https://github.com/sferik/rails_admin) a lot lately.
+You might think that I think it’s the best thing since sliced bread.
+It’s a great configurable administrative interface compatible with Ruby on Rails 3.
 It provides a configurable architecture for CRUD (create, update, delete, view) management of resources with many additional user-friendly features like search, pagination, and a flexible navigation.
 It integrates nicely with [CanCan](https://github.com/ryanb/cancan), an authorization library.
 RailsAdmin also allows you to introduce custom actions such as [import](/blog/2012/02/01/railsadmin-import-part-2), and [approving items](/blog/2012/03/15/railsadmin-custom-action-case-study).

-Whenever you are working with a gem that introduces admin functionality (RailsAdmin, [ActiveAdmin](http://activeadmin.info/), etc.), the controllers that provide resource management do not live in your code base.
+Whenever you are working with a gem that introduces admin functionality (RailsAdmin, [ActiveAdmin](https://activeadmin.info/), etc.), the controllers that provide resource management do not live in your code base.
 In Rails, typically you will see cache expirations in the controller that provides the CRUD functionality.
-For example, in the code below, a PagesController will specify [caching and sweeping](http://api.rubyonrails.org/classes/ActionController/Caching/Sweeping.html) of the page which expires when a page is updated or destroyed:
+For example, in the code below, a PagesController will specify [caching and sweeping](https://apidock.com/rails/ActionController/Caching/Sweeping) of the page which expires when a page is updated or destroyed:

 ```ruby
 class PagesController < AdminController